itom-project/plugins/x3pio/docs/x3pio.rst

 * itom setup 4.0.0: This plugin has been compiled using the XSD 4.0
 * itom setup 4.1.0: This plugin has been compiled using the XSD 4.0
 * itom setup 4.3.0: This plugin has been compiled using the XSD 4.0
+* itom setup 5.0.0: This plugin has been compiled using the XSD 4.2.0